daniellew712/personal-wardrobe-mobile/README.md

 ## Available Scripts

-- `npm start` - Start the Expo development server
+- `npm start` - Start the Expo development server.
+Choose 's' to use expo and then 'i' to start simulator.
 - `npm test` - Run the tests
 - `npm run build` - Build the app for production